9 Types of Owls in Oklahoma

 You were correct to assume that these owls have little ear tufts.

-Owls have ear tufts that help guide sound to their ears so they can hear prospective predators and engage in hunting.
+Owls have ear tufts that help guide sound to their ears, allowing them to hear prospective predators and engage in hunting.

 The ear tufts of short-eared owls are tiny and resemble miniature horns.

-These owls (Asio flammeus) can be identified by their characteristic brown and white mottling that is bordered by black bars.
+These owls (Asio flammeus) can be identified by their characteristic brown and white mottling bordered by black bars.

 The eyes are golden and have dark black outlines around the cream-colored face.